bengreatrix/cops_and_robbers_project/README.md

 	```

 	- Replace `(YOUR_IP_ADDRESS)` with the IP-Address of the computer that will run the tower to enable a linked network.
-	- Replace `murray` with a different UBusername to run a different race.

 3. **Terminal 2** -- Set master and run tower:
 	```